Why My iPhone Won't Charge? Here is What To Do

 Charger can also be the reason why your iPhone won't charge.
 There are many power sources that you can connect your iPhone to: wall charger, computer USB port, car charger, portable charger.
 Try to charge your iPhone with other sources.
 For example, if you were using a wall charger, connect your iPhone to a laptop USB port.
 If it works, then you would know that the charger is broken.

+But what if your phone won't charge and it's not the charger?
+For this case, you should check the iPhone charging port.
 Sometimes, iPhone charging port can be clogged with dust, debris, lint, or some other small object, which also prevent iPhone from charging.
+Now, let's see how to clean iPhone charging port below:

 Take a close look at the charging port with a flashlight and if you find any obstruction, clean it with a clean toothbrush or blow it out with air duster.
 Then you can plug your iPhone into a charger and see if it is charging now.